 I do not use AI to generate text, images, videos or any other consumable content.

-However, as someone with dyslexia I rely heavily on spelling and grammar corrections.
-I also find the hints about repeated word use helpful for improving my writing.
+However, as someone with dyslexia, I rely heavily on spelling and grammar corrections.

-My current grammar checker is Grammarly and when my annual subscription runs out I am going to switch to Language Tool.
-While Language Tool is slightly less polished they have a better privacy policy and are far less pushy on generative AI.
+My current grammar checker is Grammarly, and when my annual subscription runs out, I am going to switch to Language Tool.
+While Language Tool is slightly less polished, they have a better privacy policy and is far less pushy on generative AI.

 AI For Research